earthly/earthly/docs/cloud/satellites/gha-runners.md

 These labels allow defining folders whose contents will be shared across multiple builds.
 This is specially useful for defining persistent caches for tools external to Earthly.

-Notice that multiple labels starting with `earthly-cache-folder#` can be set for a given job, one per persistent folder.
+Note that multiple labels starting with `earthly-cache-folder#` can be set for a given job, one per persistent folder.

 ### Examples
 #### Running an earthly job
-The following example runs the +build target in the Satellite.
+The following example runs the `+build` target in the Satellite.
 Given that the GH runner is configured to use the Satellite BuildKit instance, the persistent satellite cache is implicitly used here.
 ```yml
 earthly-job:
   runs-on: [earthly-satellite#my-gha-satellite]